JonyAhammad/IT00AK39-3005-Cybersecurity-and-data-privacy/book keeping/phase3.md

   - Spec match: ✔ Yes

 - Can view all users — `/admin/users`
-  - Observation: User list visible
+  - Observation: Endpoint not in use / not accessible
-  - Spec match: ✔ Yes (spec 4)
+  - Spec match: ❌ No (spec 4)

 ---